 Manual testing

 Manual testing is accessibility testing done by real people.
 During manual testing, our testing team uses assistive technology like screen readers to uncover accessibility issues.
-Manual testing best represents how people with disabilities can use your digital property.
+Manual testing best represents how people with disabilities can use your digital asset.

 Rules